Michelle Obama documentary ‘Becoming’ to premiere on Netflix

 “We processed the past and imagined a better future.
 In talking about the idea of ‘becoming,’ many of us dared to say our hopes out loud,” said Obama.
 “I treasure the memories and that sense of connection now more than ever, as we struggle together to weather this pandemic, as we care for our loved ones, tend to our communities, and try to keep up with work and school while coping with huge amounts of loss, confusion, and uncertainty.”

 “Becoming” has sold more than 11 million copies and been translated into more than 20 languages.
-The former First Lady’s popularity has made her a potentially pivotal figure in the 2020 presidential campaign.
-Joe Biden, the presumptive Democratic nominee, recently said that he’d pick her as a running mate “in a heartbeat,” before adding that he didn’t think she “has any desire to live in the White House again.”
+The former first lady’s popularity has made her a potentially pivotal figure in the 2020 presidential campaign.
+Joe Biden, the presumptive Democratic nominee, recently said that he’d pick her as a running mate “in a heartbeat,” before adding that he didn’t think she had any desire to be part of presidential politics again.

 Nadia Hallgren, a veteran documentary cinematographer making her feature directorial debut in “Becoming,” trailed Obama on the book tour from city to city.
 “She moves quickly and I had to learn to move with her,” said Hallgren.